 - Travel agency

-We do not list or sell homes, lend money, move, pack, store furniture, or make travel arrangements.
+We do not list or sell homes, move, pack, store furniture, or make travel arrangements.
 But we know or partner with professionals who do those things well.

 Summary